CommandShiftHQ/auth-example-lecture__sept-22/README.md

 # Authorisation and Authentication demo for FE module

+## Before you start...

+**Please don't make direct changes to this repo.**
+Fork the repo first.
+Danke!

 ## The Repo

 - The `step-01__start` branch is your jumping off point.